SummaryRead the full fact sheet

 - Seek advice on new coping strategies and skills.
 A psychologist can help you cope with pain.

-- acute pain – a normal response to an injury.
-It starts suddenly and is usually short-lived
+- Acute pain – a normal response to an injury or medical condition.
+It starts suddenly and is usually short-lived.

-- chronic pain – continues beyond the time expected for healing.
-It generally lasts for longer than three months.
+- Chronic pain – continues beyond the time expected for healing.
+It generally lasts for longer than 3 months.

 Pain may be anything from a dull ache to a sharp stab and can range from mild to extreme.
 You may feel pain in one part of your body or it may be widespread.

-- physical therapies (such as heat or cold packs, massage, hydrotherapy and exercise)
+- physical therapies (such as heat or cold packs, , hydrotherapy and )

-- psychological therapies (such as cognitive behavioural therapy, relaxation techniques and meditation)
+- psychological therapies (such as , relaxation techniques and )

-- mind and body techniques (such as acupuncture)
+- mind and body techniques (such as )